Bethe equations for the critical three-state Potts spin chain with toroidal boundary conditions: Introduction

 where we note the presence of an overall negative factor in Eq.(\ref{BAC}) compared to the Bethe equation for the periodic case.
 In this case, the number of Bethe roots is fixed to $2L$ and the eigenvalues of the Hamiltonian $H^{(c)}$ are determined by,

 We have organized this paper as follows.
 In the next section, we introduce toroidal boundary conditions for an integrable $n$-state spin model by exploring a recent mapping to an equivalent solvable $n$-state vertex model \cite{MAR}.
 This permits us to formulate twisted boundary conditions in terms of boundary seams, responsible for changing the interactions at one end of the respective quantum spin chains.
 We apply this construction to the three-state scalar Potts model, making it possible to build the transfer matrices whose Hamiltonian limits give rise to the quantum spin chains $H^{(\pm)}$ and $H^{(c)}$ discussed above.
 In sections 3 and 4, we used certain properties of the transfer matrices eigenvalues to establish the Bethe equations parameterizing the spectra of the Hamiltonians $H^{(+)}$ and $H^{(c)}$.
 We investigate the solutions of the Bethe equations for $L=2$ and we use the Bethe roots to compute the Hamiltonian energies and the momenta of the eigenstates.
+The respective data for the eigenvalues of the transfer matrix operators are also presented.

 In section 5, we use our framework to build integrable Hamiltonians with periodic boundary conditions whose spectra are obtained by combining the eigenvalues of the spin chains with different types of toroidal boundary conditions.
 In section 6, we present our concluding remarks.
 In the appendices $A$ and $B$, we summarize the analysis concerning the completeness of the solutions of the Bethe equations for $L=3$.